SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/main/docs/system_abstractions.md

 ---
 # Low-Level

 The system will make calls directly back to the ESP-IDF.
-There are no other intermediary actors between the System and the IDF.
+There are no other intermediate libraries between the System and the IDF.